robininrola/QualitestDemo/README.md

 Cucumber reports will be generated inside the framework and you can see json and html reports easily.

 ## Extensions Installation
-Install from Eclipse Market place - Testng and Cucucmber if you are using IntelliJ - It will download automatically
+Install from Eclipse Market place - Testng and Cucucmber OR  if you are using IntelliJ - It will download automatically